 Location.
 30° 13.691′ N, 90° 54.807′ W. Marker is in Gonzales, Louisiana, in Ascension Parish.
 Marker can be reached from South Irma Boulevard near East Worthey Street, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Gonzales LA 70737, United States of America.

 More about this marker.
 Located at the Gonzales Veterans Memorial Park.

 Categories. • Arts, Letters, Music • Patriots & Patriotism • War of 1812 •

 Credits.
 This page was last revised on March 10, 2018.
 This page originally submitted on March 10, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 102 times since then.
+This page has been viewed 107 times since then and 5 times this year.
 Photos: 1, 2. submitted on March 10, 2018.